oshi/oshi/src/site/markdown/FAQ.md

 If you desire OSHI's output to match the Task Manager, you may optionally enable this setting in the configuration file, or by calling `GlobalConfig.set(GlobalConfig.OSHI_OS_WINDOWS_CPU_UTILITY, true);` shortly after startup (at least before the first instantiation of the Central Processor class).
 Note that OSHI will not cap its CPU Usage calculation at 100%, giving you more information than the Windows Task Manager if the "work completed" metric is important to you.

+Note that the base counter required for this calculation rolls over approximately every two hours.
+OSHI's code is robust for reasonably short ("minutes" or less) polling intervals.
+If your application remains idle for over an hour before polling for CPU usage, instantiating a new SystemInfo object before collecting ticks will mitigate these problems.

 ## Why does OSHI's Process CPU usage differ from the Windows Task Manager?

 CPU usage is generally calculated as (active time / active+idle time).
 On a multi-processor system, the "idle" time can be accrued on each/any of the logical processors.